Or equivalently:

 Basic Usage

-All other parameters have sensible defaults defined in quantum_pipeline/configs/defaults.py.
+Only --file is required.
+All other flags have defaults defined in defaults.py.

 --file data/molecules.json \